robertpiosik/CodeWebChat/README.md

 - Yuanbao
 - Z

-Interactions of submitting the message in the chatbot interface are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).
+Interactions of submitting the message are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).

 > <small>**Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original copy to clipboard button present under all responses.
 Changes integration process reads clipboard text.</small>